MerlinR/Open-Desk-Dash/README.md

 # Open Desk Dash

 Open Source Desk Dashboard, a barebone hackable WebUI desk dashboard with Plugin support.
-Designed to be simple, elegant and easily customisable to fit any need.
+Designed to be simple yet easily customisable to fit any need.
 Plugins can be easily created, installed and customised.
 Using Flask and blueprint's to allow an easy way designed Web UI pages that will seemly integrate into the Dashboard and control.

 Designed to run on a Raspberry Pi with a screen attached (5", 7"), can support No control, Touch screen, Integrated buttons.
 Screen size is irrelevant as individual plugins can support any screen size they desire